w3c/wai-website/pages/about/groups/ig.md

 ## Charter

-The WAI Interest Group is chartered until December 2024.
+The WAI Interest Group is chartered until July 2027.

 To learn about the group’s scope, participants and deliverables, see the [WAI Interest Group’s Charter](https://www.w3.org/WAI/IG/20200804).